agt/tritonai-admission-webhook/README.md

 ## Hardcoded Security Constraints

-The following constraints are **always enforced** on every pod that passes through the webhook.
+The following constraints are **always enforced** on every pod that passes through the Validation webhook.
 They are not configurable via namespace annotations.

 ### Pod-level